cerspense/ComfyUI_cspnodes/README.md

 ## VidDirIterator

-This node iterates through video files in a directory.
+This node iterates through video files in a directory or multiple directories, with various sorting and selection options.

 ### Parameters:
 - `directory_path` (STRING): Path to the directory containing video files.
+- `glob_patterns` (STRING, default: "**/*.mp4, **/*.mov"): Comma-separated list of glob patterns for selecting files.
 - `video_index` (INT, default: 0): Index of the video to select.
 - `sort_by` (["date_modified", "name", "size", "random"]): Method to sort the videos.
 - `sort_order` (["ascending", "descending"]): Order of sorting.
+- `randomize_final_list` (BOOLEAN, default: False): Whether to randomize the final list of images.
+This will allow full randomization across all specified folders and files.
+Otherwise, it will randomize within each folder before moving on to the next.

 ### Output:
 - (STRING): Path to the selected video file.